|Guide||♦||19 Triplogs||3 Topics|

-Tony's Ranch is closed to visitors as directed by the United States Army Corp of Engineers.
+Tony's Ranch is closed to visitors as directed by the United States Army Corps of Engineers.

 Hike from the origin of Haunted Canyon down to Tony's Cabin and back.
 The trail is overgrown and requires attention crossing the dry creek dozens of times.
 This hike isn't for casual backpackers.
 It is the best option for solitude to Tony's Cabin or to capture the essence of Autumn.

-The trail is easy to find from the saddle that seperates Woods Camp Canyon and Haunted Canyon.
+The trail is easy to find from the saddle that separates Woods Camp Canyon and Haunted Canyon.
 I started down in the fog.
-Considering this was my first time in the area I was relying heavily on GPS.
+Considering this was my first time in the area, I was relying heavily on GPS.
 One moment I could see a mile away.
-Then seconds later I could taste the damp clouds drifting past.
+Then seconds later, I could taste the damp clouds drifting past.
 It was awesome.

-Almost immediately I encouted a corral of sorts.
-On the return trip I ventured around (aka got off track) and discovered one and maybe two springs with pipes to water troughs.
-Who knows, maybe this is the last resting and watering stop before heading down into the desert below.
+Almost immediately, I encountered a corral of sorts.
+On the return trip, I ventured around (aka got off track) and discovered one and maybe two springs with pipes to water troughs.
+Who knows, perhaps this is the last resting and watering stop before heading down into the desert below.

-Soon after the corral you will pass a triple water trough ( trôf ) and a gateway.
-The trail makes an abrupt dash up and across the mountain side.
+Soon after the corral, you will pass a triple water trough ( trôf ) and a gateway.
+The trail makes an abrupt dash up and across the mountainside.
 Trust panned out as it was the route to take.
-If you look at the map I included you might get thoughts of shaving a half a mile off this hike.
-The slope is solid manzanita so I'd probably forget those thoughts.
-Now as to why the trail cuts up the mountain...
-There's a ten foot waterfall that's being avoided.
-This trail was definitely cut with horses in mind.
+If you look at the map, I included you might get thoughts of shaving half a mile off this hike.
+The slope is solid manzanita, so I'd probably forget those thoughts.
+Now, why the trail cuts up the mountain; There's a ten-foot waterfall to avoid.
+This trail was cut with horses in mind.
 It's good to remember the true trail only goes where horses can travel.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.